xeger/quill-image/README.md

 # Quill Image

-This is a set of Quill modules, designed to be used together, that fully integrate with the Quill Delta format to provide resizable, floatable images independent from the HTML DOM.
+This is a set of Quill modules, designed to be used together, that fully integrate with the Quill Delta format to provide resizable, floatable images that cleanly "round trip" between HTML and JSON.

 ![Image actions overlay](assets/screenshot.png)